 - 15.2.1 Major vascular surgery often requires the use of large amounts of ancillary equipment.
 This should be available in vascular theatres and operated by appropriately trained staff.
 Equipment should include radiological equipment, rapid fluid infusers, cell salvage machines and extra-corporeal circulation devices where appropriate. - 15.2.2 Advanced monitoring equipment should be available in the vascular theatre to monitor the function of the cardiovascular system.
 This may include monitoring of invasive pressures, cardiac ischaemia, and cardiac output. - 15.2.3 Equipment and facilities should be available to manage major haemorrhage.
-This may include intraoperative cell salvage and other blood conservation techniques. - 15.2.4 Transoesophageal echocardiography (TOE) may be useful in the identification of thoracic aortic pathology, successful deployment of thoracic stent grafts and detection of early complications.
+This may include intraoperative cell salvage and other blood conservation techniques. - 15.2.4 Transesophageal echocardiography (TOE) may be useful in the identification of thoracic aortic pathology, successful deployment of thoracic stent grafts and detection of early complications.
 When required, TOE should be performed by certified practitioners with expertise in its use and interpretation. - 15.2.7 The impact of perioperative hypothermia may be more pronounced in vascular patients equipment should be available to monitor and maintain normothermia. - 15.2.8 Equipment should be immediately available for rapid blood gas analysis, near patient tests of coagulation, e.g. thromboelastograph and activated clotting time, and the measurement of haemoglobin and blood glucose. - 15.2.9 All relevant staff should be appropriately trained in the use of the above equipment.

-5.3.3.1 Assessments for patients presenting for elective major vascular surgery have adequate time to reflect on the outcome of risk assessments and to allow informed decision making.
+5.3.3.1 Assessments of patients presenting for elective major vascular surgery allow adequate time for the patient and MDT to reflect upon before reaching a decision on treatment options.